 In most states, your employer can use your SSN as an employee ID number.
 However, the Social Security Administration discourages employers from displaying SSNs on documents that are viewed by other people — such as badges, parking permits, or on lists distributed to employees.
 Employers do, however, need each employee’s SSN to report earnings and payroll taxes.
 In California and New York, as explained above, employers cannot display the employee’s SSN in certain situations.

-Publicly-funded schools and those that receive federal funding must comply with the Family Educational Rights and Privacy Act in order to retain their funding.
-FERPA is also known as the "Buckley Amendment," enacted in 1974, 20 USC 1232g.
+Publicly-funded schools and those that receive federal funding must comply with the Family Educational Rights and Privacy Act (FERPA) in order to retain their funding.
 One of FERPA's provisions requires written consent for the release of “educational records” or personally identifiable information, with some exceptions.
 The courts have stated that SSNs fall within this provision.
-(See Krebs v.
-Rutgers, 797 F. Supp.
-1246 (D.N.J.
-1992)).

 FERPA applies to state colleges, universities, and technical schools that receive federal funding.
 An argument can be made that if such a school displays students' SSNs on identification cards or distributes class rosters or grades listings containing SSNs, it would be a violation of FERPA.
 However, some schools and universities have not interpreted the law this way and continue to use SSNs as a student identifier.
 To succeed in obtaining an alternate number to the SSN, you will probably need to be persistent and cite the law.

-Public schools, colleges, and universities fall within the provisions of another federal law, the Privacy Act of 1974.
-This act requires such schools to provide a disclosure statement telling students how the SSN is used.
+Public schools, colleges, and universities fall within the provisions of the Privacy Act of 1974.
+This act requires schools to provide a disclosure statement telling students how the SSN is used.
 If you are required to provide your SSN, be sure to look for the school's disclosure statement.